 If you have all the signs outlined above, then your business needs a debt detox stat!
 Here are a few simple steps you can follow today:

-- Check and update client details collecting payments from customers would be extremely difficult if you don’t have the right contact details.
+Collecting payments from your customers would be extremely difficult if you don’t have the right contact details.
 This is why it’s crucial to make sure your records contain the updated customers’ details.
+TIP: For those dealing with NZ companies, better check your customers’ NZBN, and, for those dealing with Aussie companies, best to check your customers’ ABN or ACN.
 When updating records, it’s best to start with the oldest clients because the older a debt gets, the harder it will be to successfully collect payment.